AGILE: Hand-Object Interaction Reconstruction from Video via Agentic Generation: Experiments

 \paragraph{Interaction Stability and Drift.} A critical differentiator lies in the interaction quality ($CD_h$).
 Prior methods suffer from severe \textit{interaction drift} due to scale ambiguity and lack of physical constraints.
 MagicHOI, for instance, exhibits a drastically high $CD_h$ of 661.90 $cm^2$, indicating that the object frequently loses contact or drifts far from the hand.
 In contrast, \sysname{} maintains a significantly lower $CD_h$ of 94.60 $cm^2$.
 This confirms that our \textit{Contact-Aware Optimization} effectively anchors the object to the hand, ensuring the reconstruction remains physically cohesive and valid for simulation.

-\paragraph{Robustness and Survivor Bias.} The superiority of \sysname{} is most evident when analyzing system robustness.
-As shown in the Success Rate (SR) column, baselines exhibit high failure rates on DexYCB: MagicHOI fails on 75\% of the sequences, and HOLD fails on 55\%.
+\paragraph{Robustness and Survivor Bias.} As shown in the Success Rate (SR) column, baselines exhibit high failure rates on DexYCB: MagicHOI fails on 75\% of the sequences, and HOLD fails on 55\%.
 It is important to note that the metrics reported for these baselines are biased, as they are averaged only over the \textit{easiest} subset of sequences where initialization succeeded (Survivor Bias).
 Conversely, \sysname{} achieves a 100\% Success Rate, evaluating on the entire dataset including the most challenging occlusion cases.
 Remarkably, even while averaging over these harder samples, \sysname{} still achieves a lower global pose error (MPJPE: 19.06 mm) than MagicHOI (21.20 mm) computed on its easy subset.
 This demonstrates that \sysname{} is not only more robust but also fundamentally more accurate.

+\paragraph{Generation Quality.} Figure~\ref{fig:gen_results} visualizes intermediate outputs of our agentic generation pipeline across diverse object categories.
+Despite severe hand occlusion in the input keyframes, the VLM-guided synthesis yields consistent multi-view images, and the texture refinement step substantially enhances surface details over the raw generation.

 \paragraph{Qualitative Evaluation.} Qualitative comparisons in Figure~\ref{fig:comp} corroborate the quantitative findings.
 Baselines often produce fragmented geometry or suffer from "floating object" artifacts where the object drifts away from the interaction zone.
 Leveraging generative priors, \sysname{} reconstructs watertight, high-fidelity meshes.
-Moreover, the temporal consistency of our results eliminates the jitter observed in prior arts, faithfully reflecting the physical reality of the input video.
+Moreover, the temporal consistency of our results eliminates the jitter observed in prior arts, faithfully reflecting the input video.

+\paragraph{Bimanual Interactions Evaluation.} \sysname{} seamlessly extends to bimanual settings by jointly optimizing both hands with independent contact constraints.
+As Table~\ref{tab:arctic} demonstrates, our method establishes a new state-of-the-art, consistently outperforming both HOLD and BIGS~\cite{on2025bigs} across hand pose accuracy, object geometry, and interaction quality metrics.
+This confirms \sysname{}'s inherent robustness and its capability to generalize to complex multi-hand manipulations without requiring architectural modifications.